-Contrary to this view, some scholars argue that the disclosure of social and environmental information would hamper opportunities for developing critical resources in order to maximize financial performance in terms of profitability and market value.
+Contrary to this view, some scholars such [7] argue that the disclosure of social and environmental information may adversely affect financial performance as it involves increased cost, triggers conflicts of interest among stakeholders and may hamper competitiveness as it exposes the firm's worth to competitors especially from same industry.
 However, the study argues that a firm's financial performance can be enhanced in the long run if it acquires specific capabilities in developing valuable social and environmental resources through cost and differentiation based competitive advantage.
-Despite the number of substantial evidence on the relationship between social and environmental reporting and firm financial performance, mixed and inconclusive results from empirical studies have emerged

-[7].
-While some studies reveal a positive relationship between the variables for example [1,8], some others [9] reveal negative results.
-Furthermore, some other studies have reported neutral results [10] while some others such as [4] reported no significant relationship.
+Despite the number of substantial evidence on the relationship between social and environmental reporting and firm financial performance, mixed and inconclusive results from empirical studies have emerged [8].
+While some studies reveal a positive relationship between the variables for example [1,9], some others [10] reveal negative results.
+Furthermore, some other studies have reported neutral results [11] while some others such as [4] reported no significant relationship.

-One of the fundamental reasons adduced for the mixed and inconclusive results is the failure of most of previous studies to consider the significance of an intermediary process in the relationship between CSER and financial performance.
-[11] stated that there are a number of variables which play an important role in explaining the relationship between the CSER and financial performance hence the exclusive examination of the direct effect of CSER on financial performance may not suffice.
-[12] noted that including a mediating variable such as competitive advantage into the relationship could help to elucidate the inconsistencies in prior results and obtain empirical inferences from such results.
+One of the fundamental reasons deduced for the mixed and inconclusive results is the failure of most of previous studies to consider the significance of an intermediary process in the relationship between CSER and financial performance.
+[12] stated that there are a number of variables which play an important role in explaining the relationship between the CSER and financial performance hence the exclusive examination of the direct effect of CSER on financial performance may not suffice.
+[13] in their study revealed that a firm's unique resource and competitive advantage are valid mediators in the relationship and such integrated relationship could help to elucidate the inconsistencies in prior results and obtain empirical inferences from such results.

-It is against the aforementioned methodological limitations from previous studies that this study advanced a more robust perspective in estimating the relationship between CSER and financial performance by the introduction of a mediating variable.
+It is against the aforementioned methodological limitations from previous studies that this study advanced a more robust perspective in estimating the relationship between CSER and financial performance by - introduction of a mediating variable.
 The study addressed this gap in knowledge by developing a mediating model supported by the Resource Based Theory (RBT) which posits that CSER enhances competitive advantage which consequently improves a firm's financial performance.
 This study thus examines the mediating role of competitive advantage in the relationship between CSER and financial performance in Nigeria which very few empirical studies have done.
-The rest of the paper is structured into the following sections; Literature review and hypothesis, theoretical framework and model specification, methodology, results and discussion and finally the conclusion and recommendation.
+The study utilised Nigerian companies because CSER is still evolving and more recently there is a significant increase in environmental and social issues inherent in the Nigerian business environment.
+This study would therefore be extremely valuable to foster the standardization of CSER and its implication for enhanced financial performance in Nigeria.
+The rest of the paper is structured into the following sections: Literature review, hypothesis development, theoretical framework and model specification, methodology, results and discussion and finally the conclusion and recommendation.

-2. LITERATURE REVIEW AND HYPOTHESIS
+2. LITERATURE REVIEW